greg-raven/Uncommon-Sense/_posts/2009-06-24-charity-is-not-a-duty-of-government.md

 ---
-title: 'Charity is not a duty of government'
+title: "Charity is not a duty of government"
 layout: post
 categories:
 - socialism